StephenLingham/StephenLingham/README.md

 ### 👋 About me:
-- Full stack software developer and technical leader with over ten years of industry experience
+- Full stack software developer and technical leader with 11 years of industry experience
 - My childhood dog was called Java 🥰 Named after the programming language 🤓
 - The first language I ever learned was Java, I taught myself using a publicly available online university course when I was 13 years old
 - My parents were both software developers